SystemsApproach/security/systems.rst

       Tailscale blog, 2020.

-7.5 Web Authentication (WebAuthn) and Passkeys
+7.5 Web Authentication and Passkeys
 ----------------------------------------------------------------

 While public key cryptography has been well understood for decades,